 I’ve got good news that will change you- A new breed of bird that is 5 times better than our local bird and 3 times bigger and disease resistant than broiler breed.

-Poultry production is fast rising in Nigeria as the demand for animal protein by people keep hititing the roof.
+Poultry production is fast rising in Nigeria as the demand for animal protein by people keep hitting the roof.
 Small and large scale farmers keep birds for two purposes; meat and egg production.
 Egg and meat are rich source of animal protein and can really fight off the problem of malnutrition in Nigeria and Africa.
-Pullet, broiler and Cockerel can also supply meat but cannot be compared to Noiler in terms of time of production.
+Pullet, broiler, and Cockerel can also supply meat but cannot be compared to Noiler in terms of time of production.

 The Noiler bird is a dual purpose breed of chicken developed in Nigeria by a famous hatchery; Amo Farm Sieberer Hatchery.
 The hatchery is Nigeria’s unbeatable producer of Noiler in Nigeria.
 Plus, a similar chicken breed known as “Kuroiler” is said to have been developed in India and already introduced in Uganda and guess what, the farmers there are rejoicing because of an increase in productivity which translates to MORE CASH!

 Are your birds infected?
 Here is some natural medication in poultry farming

 Noiler is perfect for rural communities and urban.
 Plus, can solve the problem of animal food insecurity.

 Noiler is suitable for rural communities and smallholder farmers and can address the challenges of animal food insecurity.
 It can also help to solve problems of financial challenges as Noiler production is very profitable.

 - Appearance –Noiler chickens come in various colours;black, white, yellowish, brown and grey specks, and this makes them beautiful and well-camouflaged.
 All the same, you should expect to come across some rather ugly Noilers.